Know the Warning Signs: When is Rehab Necessary?

 Perhaps the most troubling news is the fact that many people are unaware that they have a problem with drugs or alcohol and many don’t believe they can be helped.
 However, there are several programs which are proven to work for those with an addiction.
-Rehabilitation centers are designed to help people with addictions to determine what lead them to it and how to adequately get clean and stay clean.
-If you or a loved one has a drug or alcohol addiction, read on to find out how rehab can help.
+Rehabilitation centers are designed to help people with addictions to determine what led them to it and how to adequately get clean and stay clean.
+So, is rehab necessary?
+Absolutely.

-The latest statistics show that only 1 in 10 people with a drug or alcohol problems actually get help.
-This is due a combination of factors that include: not knowing that help is necessary and not believing that treatment can work.
+The latest statistics show that only 1 in 10 people with drug or alcohol problems actually get help.
+This is due to a combination of factors that include not knowing that help is necessary and not believing that treatment can work.

 - Stealing to purchase drugs or alcohol

 - Selling family heirlooms or other items of sentimental value to purchase drugs or drink

 - Lying to friends and family about alcohol or drug use

 - Needing to use drugs or drink in order to relax, unwind, or feel normal